t3rp/t3rp/README.md

 - 🔭 I'm hacking away on Azure, GCP, and AWS
 - 🌱 Currently learning about hybrid enterprise environments and red team infrastructure as code
 - 🖥️ Tinkering on the cheap with the help of awesome projects like [PurpleCloud](https://github.com/iknowjason/PurpleCloud) and [GOAD](https://github.com/Orange-Cyberdefense/GOAD)
-- 🏴‍☠️ Capturing flags occasionally on [my Hackthebox account](https://app.hackthebox.com/profile/370509)
+- 🏴‍☠️ Occasionally capturing flags on [Hackthebox](https://app.hackthebox.com/profile/370509)
 - ⚡ Not a hacker

 <!--